markosly/B200SDRPulsedRadar/README.md

 The file named RunTestBSeries calls the executible with the appropriate arguments.

 The project also relies on easyBMP, which is available online.

+The GUI is implemented as a simple webpage (index.html), which calls various php scripts to grab relevant data from the radar application.